 Add pecans, dates, salt, cinnamon and vanilla bean powder to a food processor and process until you have a crumbly consistency.

-1 14 ounce can of organic Thai Kitchen full fat, unsweetened coconut milk
+1 14oz can of organic Thai Kitchen full fat, unsweetened coconut milk

 2 tablespoons coconut oil, gently melted